siucacm/Resume-Workshop/README.md

 - Your objective is to show the employer that you are the right person to add value to the table
 - Constantly think about how to add value and how to deliver
 - You need to show that you are persistent, determined and result-oriented (but you should leave those out off your resume :smile: )
+- You are a product trying to sell yourself.

 #### Resume
 - We will get back to this a little later.